PeterDipPark/blank-dist/README.md

 	}
 	// Words limit reached - dispatched when word limit reached (only if words attribute is -gt 0) if (o.wordout === true) {
+		// e.g.: call this this.stop() to destroy the editor
 		...
 	}
 	// Elapsed Time in Seconds  - dispatched when time change (only if time attribute is -gt 0)